NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 }

-Note that this implementation is just the same as the lines that are in the constructor, except for the last one.
+This is the same as the constructor code, except for the last line.

 public class MyEditor extends TopComponent {